sorobanhooks/aptopia-wallet/extension/README.md

 Freighter is a secure web extension for the Stellar network that enables users to manage their assets, interact with decentralized applications, and utilize automated trading agents.

+# Sorobanhooks Smart Wallet

+A secure Stellar wallet extension for managing assets, interacting with decentralized applications, and utilizing automated trading agents.

 ## Core Technology
 This extension leverages the **[stellar-wallet-sdk](https://www.npmjs.com/package/stellar-wallet-sdk)** for core wallet functionalities.
 While the SDK covers most wallet operations, this project extends it to support advanced features like the Agent Dashboard and custom automation.